Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

       * The specified application was not found in the wallet.
       * An I/O or database error that is unrelated to the parameters passed by the caller.
 * ``` getAccountByName ``` \
-Get an existing account for a specified application in this KeyVault within the local wallet using an alias name.
+Get an existing account for a specified application in this Wallet within the active CredentialSet using an alias name.
   * *Parameters*
     * ``` name ``` \
     A String that identifies an account.